 For Plan Year 2025, which will follow the Open Season beginning in the fall of 2024, every active letter carrier will need to enroll in a new health benefit plan under the PSHB Program.
-The new PSHB plans will still be under the FEHB umbrella and likely will be largely identical to the previous FEHB plans, but they will be available only to Postal Service employees and their families.
+The new PSHB plans will still be under the FEHB umbrella and likely will be largely identical to the previous FEHB plans, but they will be available only to costs of members' health care, which should allow the plan providers to lower premiums and add more value.